 Glossary of Terms

-Annual Percentage Rate (APR): The yearly interest rate charged on borrowed money, expressed as a percentage.
+Annual Percentage Rate (APR): The interest rate that applied to a borrowed loan on an annual basis stated as a percentile.

 Grace Period: A set period after graduation during which loan repayment is not required.

-Principal: The original loan amount or the remaining balance on a loan.
+Principal: The amount of origin of a loan or what remains on a loan.

-Refinancing: The process of obtaining a new loan with different terms to replace an existing loan.
+Refinancing: Refinancing can be done by taking out a new loan with new terms replacing an existing loan.

-Consolidated Loan: Multiple loans combined into a single loan, often with a weighted average interest rate.
+Consolidated Loan: A combination of loans into one loan, more often with an average interest rate.